Skip to Main Content

 Heat visualization for your Icelandic production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
 Iceland is one of the world's most spectacular thermal subjects—active volcanoes and lava flows on the Reykjanes Peninsula, the geothermal fields around Geysir and the Blue Lagoon, glacier-volcano interactions at Vatnajokull, and elusive Arctic wildlife including Atlantic puffins on the Westman Islands, Arctic foxes in the Westfjords, and humpback whales in Husavik Bay.

 Capabilities